mrbalraj007/DevOps_free_Bootcamp/06.Real-Time-DevOps-Project/aboutme_project.md

-#### Deploying a YouTube Clone App with DevSecOps & DevOps tools like Jenkins Shared Library Using Docker and Kubernetes.
+#### Deploying a YouTube Clone App with DevSecOps & DevOps tools like Jenkins using Shared Library, Docker and Kubernetes.

 This blog will help you set up a secure DevSecOps pipeline for your project.
 Using tools like Kubernetes, Docker, SonarQube, Trivy, OWASP Dependency Check, Prometheus, Grafana, Jenkins (with a shared library), Splunk, Rapid API, and Slack notifications, we make it easy to create and manage your environment.